 Additional Required Course on Issues (ARC-I) in Health Professions Education (HPE)

-The course focuses on the issues in Health Professions Education (HPE) at national, regional and global level and reasons with best possible solutions to address these.
+The course focuses on the issues in Health Professions Education (HPE) at national, regional and global level and reasons with the most effective, feasible and sustainable solutions to address these.

 ARC-Issues is a core course for students enrolled in the Master of HPE Programme.
 It is also open as a standalone course to all health care professionals in Medicine, Nursing, Dentistry and Allied Health with a proven interest/responsibility and at least two years teaching experience in HPE.